emdupre/core-git-course/_episodes/05-remote-collaboration.md

 ```
 {: .language-bash}

+Note that, as a short-hand,
-As a short-hand, we can do a `git pull` which does a `git fetch` then a `git merge`.
+we can do a `git pull` which does a `git fetch` followed by a `git merge`.
-Next we will update our repo using `pull`, but this time starting in the *laptop_papers* folder (you
+Next we will update our repo using `git pull`,
+but this time starting with changes in the *nha-papers* folder
-should already be in the *laptop_papers* folder).
+(you should already be in the *nha-papers* folder!).
 Let's write the conclusions:

 ```
-$ nano journal.md		# Write Conclusions
+$ vim journal.md		# Write Conclusions
 $ git add journal.md
 $ git commit -m "Write Conclusions" journal.md
 $ git push origin master